tuvalutorture/tuvalutorture/README.md

 i wanna be just like kefka from FFVI when i grow up

+i think we should humanely euthanize C devs.
+no not for an evil reason i just think they shouldn't be forced to keep suffering pointer arithmetic at the hands of our corporate overlords :)

 if you're for some reason a professional or my teacher, uhhhhh, these are all totally "jokes" :)